List of county roads and former state roads in Seminole County, Florida: CR 15 (former SR 15)

+The road is the site of such locations as the Countryside Baptist Church, the Lake Mary History Museum, and a banquet hall known as the Lake Mary Events Center.

 CR 46A (former SR 46A)

 County Road 46A begins at the south end of CR 431 (Orange Boulevard) near Paola and runs east on H.E.
 Thomas Jr. Parkway (formerly 25th Street) to US 17/92 and SR 46 in Sanford.
 Along the way it crosses I-4 at exit 101A and SR 417 at exit 52.

 SR 46A was not part of the original 1945 plans, but it was added to the state highway system by the 1950s.
 It originally began at Paola, north of the west end of CR 46A, and, in Sanford, it followed Country Club Road and 20th Street to end 1/2 mi north of CR 46A's east end.
 The more direct route along 25th Street was present by 1971.
 Maps do not indicate that SR 46A returned to SR 46 at its west end, but maps after 1980, when it became CR 46A, incorrectly show that route continuing west along Markham Road then north on Longwood Markham Road to SR 46 near the Wekiva River.
 Road signage properly shows west 46A ends at the intersection of H. E. Thomas Parkway and Orange Blvd in Heathrow.